Blue Ivy, The Only Human Allowed To Outshine Beyoncé, Made History At The BET Awards

-Last night's BET Awards show was a big deal for the Carter-Knowles family.
-Beyoncé was (finally) recognized for her ongoing humanitarian efforts, and her firstborn Blue Ivy nabbed yet another win at the young age of 8 years old.
+Sunday night's BET Awards show was a big deal for the Carter-Knowles family.
+Beyoncé was (finally) recognised for her ongoing humanitarian efforts, and her firstborn Blue Ivy nabbed yet another win at the young age of 8 years old.

 In case you forgot, "Brown Skin Girl" was the one of the biggest songs of 2019.
 The track, which was one of the many hit on Beyoncé's Lion King-inspired studio album, featured Blue alongside her mom, Afrobeats hero Wizkid, and singer-songwriter Saint Jhn.
 Within days of the album's release, the song went viral across the internet, its celebration of dark skin — a blatant rejection of a rampant culture of colourism —resonating with Black people all over the world.